Archduchess Maria Leopoldine of Austria-Este: Electress of Bavaria (1795–1804)

-Maria Leopoldine seemed at first to join her fate and fulfilled the expectations that her family and her husband made of her.
+Maria Leopoldine seemed at first to join her fate and fulfill the expectations that her family and her husband made of her.
 The marriage, however, was doomed from the beginning, since the bride couldn't develop any feelings for her elderly groom.
 Soon after the wedding, she withdrew from her husband's attempts to approach her, and after a violent dispute she even refused to fulfill her marital duties.
-The young Electress avoided the company of her husband and sought the proximity of young people.
-Maria Leopoldine even showed openly against the marriage with the aged Elector.
-The Electress terrorized her husband and the entire court in Munich, and publicly took lovers from all social status.
+The young electress avoided the company of her husband and sought the proximity of young people.
+Maria Leopoldine even showed openly against the marriage with the aged elector.
+The electress terrorized her husband and the entire court in Munich, and publicly took lovers from all social status.
 These included an Italian guardsman, the court musician Franz Eck, the famous Bavarian statesman Count Maximilian von Montgelas, the chamberlain Count Karl von Arco and the Augsburg canon and philandering Count Karl von Rechenberg.
-She also ended the relationship with her family in Austria, as she blamed them for her marriage; instead she chose to make an alliance with the House of Palatinate-Zweibrücken in opposition to the alliance her husband had forged with her own Habsburg family.
+She also ended the relationship with her family in Austria, as she blamed them for her marriage; instead she chose to make an alliance with the House of Palatinate-Zweibrücken (the elector's presumptive heirs) in opposition to the alliance her husband had forged with her own Habsburg family.

 On 12 February 1799 Charles Theodore suffered a stroke and Maria Leopoldine immediately wrote the eventual successor Duke Maximilian Joseph of Palatinate-Zweibrücken to testimony her loyalty to him: